Case Questions and Answers

 Are legal counsel for the class members taking this seriously?

-Yes, the attorneys working on behalf of class members are investing thousands of hours and hundreds of thousands of dollars in expenses to pursue a fair result for the class members.
+Yes, the attorneys working on behalf of class members are invested thousands of hours and hundreds of thousands of dollars in expenses to pursue a fair result for the class members.
 The expert witnesses who have testified on behalf of the class members in deposition and who have concluded, and stated under oath, that the WCWCD impact fees imposed were not fair or legal include:

 · the author of national textbooks on impact fees, presidential professor of municipal planning and a Fellow of the American Institute of Planners.
 The leading case in the area of impact fees and conditions imposed on building permits is Dolan v.
 Tigard City Oregon, a US Supreme Court case.
 That case quotes and relies upon a report by this expert in its analysis.